Biorobotics: Science

 Cybernetics is often misunderstood because of the breadth of disciplines it covers.
 In the early 20th century, it was coined as an interdisciplinary field of study that combines biology, science, network theory, and engineering.
 Today, it covers all scientific fields with system related processes.
 The goal of cybernetics is to analyze systems and processes of any system or systems in an attempt to make them more efficient and effective.

 Applications

 Cybernetics is used as an umbrella term so applications extend to all systems related scientific fields such as biology, mathematics, computer science, engineering, management, psychology, sociology, art, and more.
 Cybernetics is used amongst several fields to discover principles of systems, adaptation of organisms, information analysis and much more.

 Genetic engineering

 Genetic engineering is a field that uses advances in technology to modify biological organisms.
 Through different methods, scientists are able to alter the genetic material of microorganisms, plants and animals to provide them with desirable traits.
+For example, making plants grow bigger, better, and faster.
 Genetic engineering is included in biorobotics because it uses new technologies to alter biology and change an organism's DNA for their and society's benefit.